SierraSoftworks/blog/src/posts/2024-06-07-technically-correct-but-universally-wrong.md

 # Technically Correct, but Universally Wrong
 The tech world is filled with people who have strong views and are more than happy to share them.
-An unreasonable number of them are priviledged white males.
+An unreasonable number of them are privileged white males.
 Many of them see the world through the lens of their own personal experience and don't bother much with external perspectives.
 Far too many are eager to start a fight over their religion of choice (be that a language, a technology, a "thought leader" whose message they subscribe to, or a topic they have precious little familiarity with).